LukasJansen100/Portfolio-S3/proof/web-application.md

+# Web application
-# You design and build user-friendly, full-stack web applications.
+*You design and build user-friendly, full-stack web applications.*

 ## User Friendly
 Something that is user friendly can be described as easy to use, learn and understand.